St Edmund's Monument

 History

 The monument to St Edmund at Abbey Hill, Hoxne,in Suffolk, marks the place, by legend, where Edmund, King of East Anglia was executed by the Danes in AD 870.
 The monument stands on the site of an oak tree to which Edmund was said to have been bound and then killed by a volley of arrows.
-The tree fell in 1849, and was found to have an embedded arrow head, considered to be further evidence of the veracity of the legend.
-The monument was erected in place of the tree, and remains a prominent and frequently visited historic presence on Abbey Hill.
+The tree fell in 1848, and was found to have an embedded arrow head, considered to be further evidence of the veracity of the legend.
+A memorial was erected in place of the fallen tree in the mid-C19, and was inscribed: ‘St. Edmund, King and Martyr, Nov.
+20th AD.
+870, oak tree fell August 1848, by its own weight.’
+The shaft of the cross was damaged in a storm in 1905 and was replaced in 1907, when the date of the fallen oak was mistakenly inscribed ‘1843’ instead of ‘1848’.
+The memorial remains a prominent and frequently visited historic presence on Abbey Hill.

 Details

-A commemorative memorial in the form of a cross, erected in 1849 marking the site, according to legend, where Edmund, King of East Anglia, subsequently St Edmund the Martyr, Patron Saint of England, was executed by the Danes in AD 870.
+A commemorative memorial in the form of a cross, erected in the mid-C19 marking the site, according to legend, where Edmund, King of East Anglia, subsequently St Edmund the Martyr, Patron Saint of England, was executed by the Danes in AD 870; the shaft was replaced following storm damage in 1907.

 Sources